Cytomegalovirus (CMV) in Newborns

 - Avoid kissing young children on the mouth.

-- Do not share forks, spoons, cups, or food with young children.
+- Don't share forks, spoons, cups, or food with young children.

 Key points about CMV in newborns

-- CMV can be passed to a fetus during pregnancy and to a newborn during delivery or in breastmilk.
+- CMV can be passed to an unborn baby during pregnancy.
+It can be passed to a newborn during delivery or in breastmilk.

-- Most babies with congenital CMV do not have symptoms.
+- Most babies with congenital CMV have no symptoms.

-- CMV can cause serious problems in the fetus and newborn.
+- CMV can cause serious problems in the unborn baby and newborn.

 - Some newborns with CMV may be treated with antiviral medicine.

 - Washing hands with soap and water works well to remove the virus from the hands to prevent spreading CMV.